 Kinetic weapons

-Kinetic weapons sit in the Kinetic slot, and unlike Energy and Heavy weapons, they cannot do elemental damage.
-This means they aren’t ideal when dealing with shielded enemies, but on the other hand, they do extra damage to unshielded enemies.
+Kinetic weapons sit in the Kinetic slot and deal Kinetic damage, and unlike Energy and Heavy weapons, they cannot do light-based elemental damage (Arc, Solar or Void).
+This means they aren’t ideal when dealing with Arc, Solar or Void-shielded enemies.
+But on the other hand, Kinetic weapons do 10% more damage to unshielded enemies than Special weapons in PvE.

 Energy weapons